 Given the current education climate I think it’s worth giving programs like App Academy their fair shot.

 I’d love to hear your thoughts.
-Comment below and let me know what you think about App Academy and if you would ever consider doing a 12 week boot camp!
+Comment below and let me know what you think about App Academy and if you would ever consider doing 12 week coding bootcamps!

 Let’s keep the conversation going below..